 As a pet owner, the health of your pet is always top of mind.
 Likewise, proper nutrition and exercise are a factor in keeping your pet in top shape.
-Additionally, excessive weight gain may lead to a risk in certain medical conditions.
+Also, excessive weight gain may lead to a risk in certain medical conditions.
 Because of this, we’re hoping this guide on pet obesity prevention can be beneficial for all pet owners.
 We sat down with Trupanion veterinarian Dr. Caroline Wilde to discuss pet obesity prevention and tips to keep your furry friends in great shape.

 What you need to know about pet obesity prevention